datkumar/code-journal/src/content/concepts/dev/flutter-dart/flutter-bloc.md

 }
 ```

-To emit a new state, you will have to call a function on the cubit object, each cubit can emit a new state using the emit method as follows:
+To emit a new state, you will have to call a function on the cubit object, each cubit can emit a new state using the emit method as below:

 ```dart
 AuthCubit(): super(UnAuthenticatedState());